Acupuncture for menopause – a trusted natural option

 Acupuncture for menopausal symptoms: what to expect

-A study led by the Wake Forest School of Medicine, along with the Duke University School of Medicine, looked at how a series of acupuncture sessions would affect 209 menopausal women between the ages of 45 and 60.
-These sessions were performed over the course of six months.
-The study specifically investigated how acupuncture affected menopausal vasomotor symptoms like hot flashes.
+A study led by the Wake Forest School of Medicine, looked at how acupuncture may help with menopause symptoms especially hot flashes.
+In this study 209 women between the ages of 45 and 60 had at least 20 acupuncture sessions over six months.

 Researchers concluded women had experienced a significant reduction in the following menopausal symptoms: